-Here are some of the top Bentley University awards:
+Here are some of the top Bentley University grants:

 - Bentley University Grants are available to cover any portion of a student’s financial need not covered by other forms of gift aid, such as other federal grants, state grants or Bentley scholarships.

-- Falcon Grants are awarded to student athletes who demonstrate a financial need (except basketball and ice hockey athletes might also receive merit-based aid).
+- Falcon Grants are awarded to student athletes who demonstrate a financial need (basketball and ice hockey athletes might also receive merit-based aid).

 Scholarships are another form of gift aid that helps lower the net costs of attending Bentley University.

 Unlike grants, which are primarily need-based, scholarships might be awarded based on need or merit, or sometimes both.
 Merit-based scholarships might be given to students who have high academic performance, outstanding athletic abilities, involvement in extracurriculars or meet other criteria.